KARTIK001-CODER/Ecommerce_Follow_Along/README.md

 3. **Database Interaction**:
    - Retrieved user data from the database based on the input credentials.
    - Verified if the user exists and validated their credentials.

+# Milestone 8

+🎯 Milestone 8: Building a Product Card Component & Structuring the Homepage

+📌 Objective

+This milestone focuses on enhancing the UI by designing a reusable product card component and setting up an organized homepage to display product listings effectively.

+🔍 Key Takeaways

+Develop a product card component to display essential product details.

+Render multiple product cards dynamically using props and mapping.

+Create an engaging homepage layout with proper structuring.